 Having everything you own hooked up to the Internet and controllable from your smartphone is obviously extremely helpful.
 But, it is also important to understand that many of these technologies are new and that there are certainly risks involved.
 Some basic, common sense things that you can do to protect yourself:

 - Make sure that default username and passwords are changed on all of your devices- security cameras, Wi-Fi routers, etc.

 - Use devices from reputable vendors that regularly issue software updates for their products

 - Discontinue using products that no longer get security updates- yes, this includes old smartphones!

 Finally, there is also a growing conversation around the lack of security regulations or standards around the “Internet of things”, potentially contributing to some of these issues.
 There isn’t one central group responsible for the safety and security of the Internet or of verifying the security of devices that are increasingly running the physical world (e.g., thermostats and refrigerators.)
 As of now it’s generally up to each individual manufacturer and service provider to make sure their software and devices are secure.
 But is that enough?

-We certainly aren’t going to dive into all of the politics behind this, but the New York Times offers up a good take, and we want to hear your thoughts.
+We certainly aren’t going to dive into all of the politics behind this, but the New York Times offers up a good take on a new era of internet attacks powered by everyday devices, and we want to hear your thoughts.